≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 The next time you listen to a friend, family member, or colleague vent, reflect on the advice that you left them with.

-Interestingly enough, showing ourselves some self-compassion can also be a way to treat or prevent compassion fatigue!
+Interestingly, showing ourselves some self-compassion can also be a way to treat or prevent compassion fatigue.

-Let’s say, for example, that you are a nurse in the pediatric intensive care unit (PICU) in April 2020.
-Due to COVID-19, visitation rules have been strictly eliminated.
-One of your patients is a 4-day-old twin “B” baby girl.
-Sweet little Olivia was admitted to the PICU for some feeding intolerance that her twin sister was not experiencing.
+Let’s say, for example, that you are a nurse in the pediatric intensive care unit (PICU).
+Due to recent respiratory disease outbreaks, visitation rules have been strictly eliminated.
+One of your patients is a 4-day-old twin baby girl, “B”.
 Due to the strict cessation of current visitation, Olivia’s first-time parents are being told they are not allowed to visit their newborn baby girl since the mom has been discharged.
 You are taking care of Olivia for the fourth night in a row, and this situation is wearing on you.
-You feel guilty for being involved in keeping mom and dad from their newborn, the twin sister from her twin; you worry about mom’s ability to bond with Olivia; you are concerned that the lack of bonding will affect mom’s breastmilk production; you are also concerned that Olivia’s ability to bond and breastfeed will impact her development.
-You are frustrated that you cannot provide the patient/family teaching that you need to teach these new parents how to care for their newborn because they cannot be there in person.

 Olivia experienced an episode of belly pain that evening.
 While rocking Olivia, you ASK yourself if what you are experiencing is morally distressing to you.
 You AFFIRM that you are experiencing moral distress.
 You then ASSESS your ability to do something about how you are feeling.
 Discussing your thoughts with your immediate superior, your charge nurse, is the best action.
 You believe specific considerations must be made for this family’s unique situation.
 You also think that this family’s case might be similar to others during this challenging time of strict rules and that the current policy needs to be reviewed.
 You decide to ACT following Olivia’s midnight care.